Understanding the behaviours of Chinese tourists when they travel

 Any shop, restaurant or bar can install WeChat’s QR code payment system, a favourite among Chinese shoppers, which, believe us, if you haven’t used yet is one of the most convenient things that has ever happened to humanity!
 By simply scanning your business’s QR code, your customers can pay in an instant using their mobile phones, and in their own currency.
 You then receive the payment to your business account in your own currency!

 Having a “WeChat Pay/Alipay” door sign will undoubtedly help you to attract Chinese tourists passing by and elevate you from your neighbours who are either still sceptic or simply oblivious to the WeChat/Alipay revolution.

 To help you through all the technical details of setting up this marvellous and business-changing solution, contact us right now!

 Facts about Alipay, WeChat Pay, and Chinese tourism in France

-5. Don’t wait, start proactively attracting your Chinese customers right now
+5. Don’t wait, proactively attract Chinese tourists right now

 Partnering with Chinese tour operators is one of the most logical things to do in order to bring in more traffic.
 However, to ensure your business is also noticed by individual Chinese travellers, you need to make your name as visible as possible on Chinese social media.

-Chinese Influencers/KOL are developing faster than in the West, where most Chinese internet stars with more than 2 million real followers have already published books, created a brand or set up a few online stores.
+Chinese Influencers/KOL are developing faster than in the West, where most Chinese social media stars with more than 2 million real followers have already published books, created a brand or set up a few online stores.